 A good bug bounty program must be structured and attract the best security experts and enthusiasts.
 Companies who run a successful bug bounty may benefit in the following ways:

 - Get the best talent – You might not have the best security experts and hackers who are also called into the security world internally.
 A bug bounty program will give you unfettered access to the best talent and an outside opinion on the security of your application and existing safeguards.
-You are more likely to discover bugs and other potentially harmful issues with external experts motivated by the reward program (bug bounty).
+You are more likely to discover bugs and other potentially harmful issues with external experts motivated by the reward program (bug bounty Program).

 - Improve your applications and safeguards- It’s not enough to go through all the security testing and probing internally.
 There are probably billions of new attack methods out there which your small team can’t possibly cover within a limited timeframe.
 A bug bounty program that yields negative and positive results will help you discover hidden vulnerabilities and fix them.